Ezekiel 46 – Worship at Ezekiel’s Future Temple

 ‘Thus says the Lord GOD: “If the prince gives a gift of some of his inheritance to any of his sons, it shall belong to his sons; it is their possession by inheritance.
 But if he gives a gift of some of his inheritance to one of his servants, it shall be his until the year of liberty, after which it shall return to the prince.
 But his inheritance shall belong to his sons; it shall become theirs.
 Moreover the prince shall not take any of the people’s inheritance by evicting them from their property; he shall provide an inheritance for his sons from his own property, so that none of My people may be scattered from his property.”’”

 a.
-If the prince gives a gift of some of his inheritance to any of his sons, it shall belong to his sons; it is their possession by inheritance: In the millennial period associated with Ezekiel’s temple, the appointed prince would be able to grant an inheritance to his sons.
-Yet if he were to give some of his inheritance to one of his servants, it would be gift until the year of jubilee (the year of liberty).
+If the prince gives a gift of some of his inheritance to any of his sons, it shall belong to his sons; it is their possession by inheritance: In the millennial period associated with Ezekiel’s temple, the appointed prince will be able to grant an inheritance to his sons.
+Yet if he were to give some of his inheritance to one of his servants, it would be a gift until the year of jubilee (the year of liberty).

 i.
 To any of his sons: “The prince will be a married man and will have sons who can inherit his land (Ezekiel 46:16-18).”
 (Wiersbe)